matrix-org/matrix-spec/content/server-server-api.md

 value is a valid `token`, it may or may not be enclosed in quotes.
 Quoted values may include backslash-escaped characters.
 When parsing the header, the recipient must unescape the characters.
-That is, a backslash-character pair is replaced by the character following the backslash.
+That is, a backslash-character pair is replaced by the character that follows the backslash.

 For compatibility with older servers, the sender should
 - only include one space after `X-Matrix`,
-- only use lower-case names,
+- only use lower-case names, and
 - avoid using backslashes in parameter values.

 For compatibility with older servers, the recipient should allow colons to be